 Arlington Youth Philanthropy Initiative (AYPI) is offering grants for sustainable, youth-led projects that make a difference in the community.
 Learn more by contacting YouthBoard@arlcf.org.

 Click here to download the preliminary application.
-Please submit the preliminary application by March 15, 2018.
+Applications will be reviewed upon receipt and should be submitted by March 15, 2019.

 Teen-led projects funded in recent years include: